mebeim/aoc/2020/README.md

 Each entry in our list of direction is a string consisting of multiple moves concatenated together: each move can be either `e`, `se`, `sw`, `w`, `nw`, or `ne`.
 There is no space between two moves, as it's not needed to identify the moves.
-Each string of moves in our lists represents the steps to make to arrive to the tile we need to flip, always starting from the same reference tile.
+Each string of moves in our list represents the steps to make to arrive to the tile we need to flip, always starting from the same reference tile.

-We need to determine how many tiles will have the black side up after flipping all the tiles following the directions.
+We need to determine how many tiles will have the black side up after flipping in order all the tiles following the directions. *Note that* we could also end up flipping the same tile more than once.

 Not that difficult of a problem, all we need is a decent coordinate system to uniquely identify the position of a tile relative to the reference tile.